robto09/CocktailCraft/README.md

 - **Robust Error Handling**: User-friendly error messages with recovery options
 - **Polished Animations**: Enhanced user experience with smooth animations and micro-interactions
 - **Cross-Platform**: Same codebase for both Android and iOS platforms
-- **iOS 18.5 Ready**: Full compatibility with iOS 18.5 and SKIE integration for native Swift experience
+- **iOS 18.5 Ready**: Full compatibility with iOS 18.5, enhanced SKIE integration, and modern SwiftUI patterns

 ## Architecture
 The application follows the **Clean Architecture** pattern with **MVVM** (Model-View-ViewModel) for presentation, reactive state management, and a modular **Dependency Injection** system: